KDE/documentation-develop-kde-org/HIG/source/introduction/devicetypes.rst

 Example
 ^^^^^^^
-This example shows how the Smartphone UX can be applied in the Plasma Mobile
+This example shows how the Smartphone UX can be applied in the :doc:`Plasma Mobile <pm:Introduction>` workspace:
-workspace:

 - **Workspace**: Has multiple home screens (similar to Virtual Desktops)